 The UN and most countries welcomed these negotiations, unlike Iran who was the only country to reject and condemn them, and called for "asserting the rights of Palestinians."
 Instead of welcoming the move, Iran expressed its objection to the resumption of US-sponsored Israeli-Palestinian talks, anticipating that Israel would never agree to withdraw from the occupied WB.
-Spokesman for the Iranian Foreign Ministry Abbas Araqchi said that "Tehran 'along with Palestinian groups expresses its opposition to the proposed plan and it's certain that the occupying Zionist regime will utterly not agree to withdraw from the occupying Zionist regime is basically not ready to pay the price for peace since war mongering and occupation lie at its very core."
-Iran rules out a two-state solution, as Araqchi affirmed that the conclusive solution to the issue was "the end of occupation... self-determination for the Palestinians, the return of all refugees to their ancestral land, and the creation of an integrated Palestine with Al-Quds (Jerusalem) as its capital."45
+Spokesman for the Iranian Foreign Ministry Abbas Araqchi said that "Tehran 'along with Palestinian groups expresses its opposition to the proposed plan and it's certain that the occupying Zionist regime will utterly not agree to withdraw from the occupied lands."
+Araqchi added that "Past experience shows that the occupying Zionist regime is basically not ready to pay the price for peace since war mongering and occupation lie at its very core."
+Iran rules out a two-state solution, as Araqchi affirmed that the conclusive solution to the issue was "the end of occupation... self-determination for the Palestinians, the return of all refugees to their ancestral land, and the creation of an integrated Palestine with Al-Quds (Jerusalem) as its capital."46